 PVC pipes are, on average, far cheaper than other materials.
 This makes the creation of a greenhouse much more of a viable option for many who would ordinarily not be able to afford one.
 Many PVC framed greenhouses can be built for just a few hundred dollars.

 PVC is a great material for standing up to the elements.
 It is highly resistant to adverse weather and will not rot or rust.
-Wood, metal and some steel framed greenhouses cannot boast these advantages.
+Wood, metal, and some steel-framed greenhouses cannot boast these advantages.
 Wood is subject to rotting while metal and steel can rust over a period of time.
-The only drawback in this area is due to PVC’s lighter weight, making it vulnerable to strong gusts or winds.
+The only drawback in this area is due to PVC’s lighter weight, making it vulnerable to strong gusts of winds.

 One of the drawbacks of the PVC framed greenhouse is how it looks.
 Although it can hardly be described as hideous, it can lack the charm and rustic appearance of a wooden framed greenhouse.
 PVC framed greenhouses also lack that traditional feel that old metal framed and glass-windowed greenhouses have.
 The plastic piping and covering can look slightly shabby if put together without due care and attention.

 One of the drawbacks to using a lightweight, plastic material is that it looks a little temporary.
-By nature, the PVC frame lacks the feel of blending in with the home environment in many instances.
-Many wood framed greenhouses can almost look like they are extensions or added rooms because they are so well designed.
+By nature, the PVC frame lacks the feel of blending in with the home environment.
+Many wood framed greenhouses can look like they are extensions or added rooms because they are so well designed.